ex280rakesh/sftpdemo/README.md

 Note:
  1. This stack uses an ami from ap-south-1.
 If you are selecting any other region, you should change the ami id
+ 2. There is a dummy password for the SFTP user in this CFT.
+You may want to change it.

 Once the above stacks are created, the following things need to be done: